What are some Good and Bad graphic design examples?

 Contrast

-Contrast is used heavily in graphic design and it is when two visual elements are dramatically different. the greater the difference, the greater the contrast, and therefore the key to working with contrast and graphic design is ensuring that differences are obvious to the viewer.
+Contrast is used heavily in graphic design, and it is when two visual elements are dramatically different.
+The greater the difference, the greater the contrast, and therefore the key to working with contrast and graphic design is ensuring that differences are obvious to the viewer.

-The contrast in size, value, and of course some other elements too.
-The main reasons for using contrast in graphic design are; for emphasis, highlighting information, and creating a hook.
+The contrast in size, value, and, of course, some other elements too.
+The main reasons for using contrast in graphic design are for emphasis, highlighting information, and creating a hook.

 Movement